I was born severely under weight. My mom had to spend her life savings right after the war, for special formula so I could live.

 I had Rheumatic Fever which resulted in a heart murmur.
 Because of this I was not allowed to take P.E. in grades 6 and 7.
 By the time I was 25 the heart murmur had disappeared.
 PTL.

 I took tumbling in Gym in Grade 8.
 We learned to tumble over a number of people.
 I decided to try this at home with an old mattress in our yard.
 I had all my brothers and sisters and some friends beside each other on the mattress and tried to tumble over everyone.
-I hit my head to hard and heard a crack and had a severe pain in my neck.
-Fortunately the pain went away after some sitting down with a severe head ache.
+I hit my head very hard and heard a crack and had a severe pain in my neck and a severe head ache.
+Fortunately the pain went away after sitting down.

 When heading to church in Duncan, our Rabbit, with Marie and our 3 girls in it, spun out going across the highway, but no other cars were around when this happened.

 When camping with our family, our fully loaded tent trailer's back tire wobbled as we were pulling out from a gas station to go onto the highway and someone yelled at us to make us aware of this.
 There were only 3 strands left on the ONE remaining bolt holding the tire to the rim.
 I had not wanted to stop at that gas station and to continue down the highway but Marie asked for a short rest stop.

 I got a strep infection, the same thing that killed the Muppets creator.
 The doctor's told me that if I had not checked myself in to the hospital when I did, I may not have made it.
 I was in the hospital for over a week.